 The household sector divides into two distinct groups: Type H (hand-to-mouth) and Type S (saver) households.
 With total population normalized to unity, Type H households constitute a fraction \(\lambda \in [0,1]\) of the economy, while Type S households represent the remaining \(1 - \lambda\) proportion.
 Type H households face binding liquidity constraints, consuming their entire labor income each period without accumulating assets.
 Conversely, Type S households maintain access to financial markets, enabling intertemporal consumption smoothing through asset holdings.

 Within each group, households share risks perfectly.
 This means all Type H households make identical choices, and all Type S households make identical choices.
-In equilibrium, each household type \(j\) will have the same consumption \(C_t^j\), labor supply \(N_t^j\), and real wage \(W_t^j\).
+In equilibrium, each household type \(i\in\{H,S\}\) will have the same consumption \(C_t^i\), labor supply \(N_t^i\), and real wage \(W_t^i\).
 Aggregate consumption, total hours worked, and aggregate real wages are given by where \(W_{t}=W_t^N/P_t\) is the real wage rate.
-The wage markup for each type captures how much their wage exceeds what they'd need to be compensated for working.
-It's the ratio of the real wage to the marginal rate of substitution between labor and consumption (\((C_t^j)^\gamma (N_t^j)^\varphi\) for type \(j\)).
+The wage markup for each type measures the wedge between the real wage and the marginal rate of substitution between labor and consumption.
+For type \(i\in\{H,S\}\), this marginal rate of substitution is \((C_t^i)^\gamma (N_t^i)^\varphi\).